 Grilled Asparagus & Feta Salad

-Grilled asparagus, tangy feta cheese, and a splash of lemon juice — grilled asparagus and feta salad is the perfect quick and easy early summer salad.
+Grilled asparagus, tangy feta cheese, and a splash of lemon juice — grilled asparagus and feta salad is the perfect quick and easy summer salad.

 Even though it’s June, asparagus is still going strong around here.
 I’ve spotted it at our farmers market and in our CSA box.